An Investigator’s Guide to BeenVerified: A Deep-Dive Analysis for Professionals

 Narrative Analysis

 • BeenVerified stands out for its specialized search tools.
-An investigator working a case where a vehicle is a central element would find its VIN and license plate search particularly valuable.
+An investigator working a case in which a vehicle is a central element would find VIN and license plate searches particularly valuable.
 The court runner feature, if effective, offers a potential edge in accessing non-digitized records.
 This makes it a uniquely powerful tool for specific investigative needs.
 Users should be mindful of the subscription terms to ensure a seamless experience.

 • TruthFinder positions itself as a tool for conducting in-depth public records searches, even claiming to scan the “deep web.”
 Its A+ rating from the BBB suggests strong customer service and business practices, which may be a deciding factor for some users.
 The primary consideration is the extra charge for downloading reports.

-• Intelius offers a wide variety of search types and has been in the business for a long time.
+• Intelius offers a wide range of search options and has been in business for a long time.
 Its key differentiator is the Intelius Identity Protect add-on, which bundles identity theft protection with its search services.
 This may also appeal to users who want to monitor their digital footprint.
 Its pricing structure, however, can be complex to navigate.

 • Spokeo shines in investigations that begin with a digital breadcrumb.
 Its focus on social media and username searches makes it a go-to choice for tracing online personas.
 It also offers enterprise-level solutions, indicating a focus on business clients.
 The downside is that some of the most critical data for investigators, like criminal records, often requires an additional payment on top of the subscription fee.